 - !
 Your computer must be connected to the Internet before you can receive updates. - Connect to the Internet. - 2 Double-click the Windows Security Alerts icon on the taskbar. - 3 Follow the on-screen instructions to set up automatic or scheduled updates.

 How do I keep my antivirus software updated?

-You can keep the Symantec-Norton Application software program current with the latest updates from Symantec Corporation.
+You can keep the Microsoft Windows Live OneCare software program current with the latest updates from Microsoft Corporation.

-To download and install the latest security update
+To download and install the latest security updates, follow these steps: